xRastele/HackTheRoot/README.md

 3. Start the application using the following command: `docker-compose up`

+4. Execute dbdump/dump.sql on the database (`localhost:5433`, db: `HackTheRoot`, login:pwd - `postgres:postgres`)

 ## Launching

-Upon a successful initiation of the application with the `docker-compose up` command, you can access your website at:
+Upon a successful initiation of the application with the `docker-compose up` command and importing data to database, you can access your website at:

 [http://localhost:8080](http://localhost:8080)